zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
-  Ensure that the value of `discoveryServiceUrls` contains all instances of Discovery services for a specific API ML instance.

-  Do not provide multiple API ML instances in one `discoveryServiceUrls`.
-Always provide the direct address to the
+  Each API ML instance should be defined in a separated record.
+Do not mix different API ML instance in one record.
+  The value `discoveryServiceUrls` could contain multiple URLs in case of HA setup.
+We highly recommend to provide all
+  available Discovery URLs in there.

-  system, and not the DVIPA address.
-Using the DVIPA address could result in unexpected behaviour.
+  Always provide the direct address to the system, do not use DVIPA address.
+It could lead to unexpected behaviour.

   Hostname `sys1` and `sys2` are names of LPAR in the sysplex.
 :::